 This strategy can also be applied to your location.
-Being the go-to expert in your region for Local Marketing can also differentiate you from national competitors.
+Being the go-to expert in your region for local marketing can also differentiate you from national competitors.

-Analytics Cannot Be Swept Under the Rug
+Don’t Sweep Analytics Under the Rug

 Even if you’re not offering technical services like SEO or PPC, you still need to be able to report to your clients that what you’re doing is working and worth the money they have invested in your agency.

 It’s one thing to have the tools to monitor and report on the analytics you’re generating, but it’s another thing to know what they mean and how to use them.

-If you don’t have an analytics specialist on staff, make sure that you have someone on your team learning about the best ways to use your client’s data.
-Your clients will appreciate the impact that your services are having on their bottom line with statistical proof.
-The data you collect also presents the opportunity to create informative case studies that will influence new prospects when they’re researching your agency as a solution to their marketing problems.
+If you don’t have an analytics specialist on staff, ensure that you have someone on your team learning the best ways to use your client’s data.
+Your clients will appreciate your services' impact on their bottom line with statistical proof with agency dashboard reports.

-In RFPs and your own online marketing assets, make sure that you highlight how you use analytics to support your clients and prove results to them.
+In RFPs and your online marketing assets, make sure that you highlight how you use analytics to support your clients and prove results to them.

-Have processes and tools in place to start collecting baseline data for new clients on Day 1.
+Agency Tip: Have processes and tools in place to start collecting baseline data for new clients on Day 1.
 After 3-6 months, approach your most successful clients about using their stats and experience as part of a case study to promote your agency.
 If you’re producing quality results for them, they’ll be happy to work with you to share their successes.

-Don’t Neglect Your Website, Your Digital Storefront
+Don’t Neglect Your Website–It’s Your Digital Storefront!

 Research your competition and see what they’re doing.
 If you see holes in their value proposition, you can capitalize by filling in those gaps on your own site’s copy.

-Social Proof: Spotlight your Client Support
+Social Proof: Spotlight Your Client Support

-It can be frustrating not being able to explain the value of your agency in a face to face meeting or even via a phone call.
+It can be frustrating not being able to explain the value of your agency in a face-to-face meeting or even via a phone call.
 You need to put your best digital foot forward at all times.
 You never know who is looking at you.

-Additional strategies to differentiate yourself from your competition:
+Here are additional strategies to differentiate yourself from your competition:

-- Include case studies of your successful campaigns highlighting the analytics that prove the results you were able to garner for your clients.
+Include case studies of your successful campaigns highlighting the analytics that prove the results you were able to garner for your clients.

-- Spotlight testimonials and reviews (from 3rd party sites) on your website.
+Spotlight testimonials and reviews (from 3rd party sites) on your website.

 Meet People and Educate Yourself

-Finding time in your day for your own professional development can be a major challenge, but being up to date on the latest trends, techniques, and strategies will enhance the value you provide to your clients.
+Finding time in your day for your own professional development can be a significant challenge, but being up to date on the latest trends, techniques, and strategies will enhance the value you provide to your clients.

 If your agency invests in professional development, the best way to keep up is to attend professional educational events and trade shows in your industry.
-If you work in a remote location where it’s difficult to attend events, find events that provide virtual access, attend webinars or frequent forums and live streams focused on your niche.
+If you work in a remote location where it’s difficult to participate in events, find events that provide virtual access, attend webinars or frequent forums and live streams focused on your niche.

-- Reassess your target audience and decide if it’s more effective to focus on a few specific industries.
+Reassess your target audience and decide if it’s more effective to focus on a few specific industries.

-- Don’t neglect your website.
+Don’t neglect your website.
 It’s going to be important that prospects can find all of the information they need when deciding to hire your agency.
 If there’s info that they can’t find, they might be more likely to go directly to a competitor than ask you about the omitted information they need to make an informed decision.

-- The digital world is becoming more social, and other people’s opinions on various social channels matter to your prospects.
 Use social proof to show why you’re the best in your field.
+The digital world is becoming more social, and other people’s opinions on various social channels matter to your prospects.